 Call center automation makes it as well easier to use many different systems by integrating them into a single tool.
 Instead of having to constantly switch between them, you can see all data in a single, user-friendly system.

 The combination of automation and artificial intelligence has also allowed for the establishment of an intelligent IVR, a tool that helps call centers handle many inbound calls.
 That would otherwise be impossible.
 According to Cognity, applying voice AI and automated inbound call handling systems can reduce call center costs by 40 %.

 3 key aspects call center automation shouldn’t lack:

 #2 Natural expression: Automatized robots need to handle human interactions smoothly, giving your customer a feeling of natural conversation.
-In other words, the robot's communication skills need to be as close to humans as possible, in written as well as in spoken manner.
+In other words, the robot’s communication skills need to be as close to humans as possible, in written as well as in a spoken manner.

 #3 Language flexibility: Each customer communicates a bit differently.
 They use specific expressions, different ways of pronunciation, and a variety of accents.
 Automation software needs to accommodate and perfectly handle each type of communication.